Skip to main content

 Eligibility criteria

-To be eligible for the Accounting and Financial Management Stream in the Australian Government Graduate Program (AGGP), you must:
+To be eligible for the Accounting and Financial Management (AFM) Stream in the Australian Government Graduate Program (AGGP), you must submit your application with evidence of the following:

 Skills you need

-To be suitable for an Accounting and Financial Management graduate role, you should demonstrate:
+To be suitable for an Accounting and Financial Management graduate role, you should have most or all of the following skills:

 Benefits